Mexican Quinoa Bowls

 - In a large skillet set over medium heat add the olive oil, garlic, and jalapeno.
 Cook until fragrant, about 1 minute.

-- Stir in the quinoa, vegetable broth, black beans, full can of tomatoes, corn, chili powder, cumin, salt, and pepper.
+- Stir in the quinoa, water, black beans, full can of tomatoes, corn, chili powder, cumin, salt, and pepper.
 Bring to a boil, cover, and reduce heat to a simmer.
 Cook for 20 minutes or until the quinoa is fully cooked.
 When quinoa is cooked, the grain will look like it has been opened, exposing a soft inside.

 - Uncover and stir in the lime juice.
 Top with shredded cheese, cover again for 2-3 minutes or until cheese has melted.
 Top with cilantro and serve with the diced avocado and sour cream for topping.